 Alignment to corporate strategy

 Ensuring that the talent strategy is closely aligned with the corporate strategy must be a priority.
 Strategic analysis from the business perspective, including internal and external trends, should feed into the workforce plan forecast.
 Once gaps have been identified between the workforce required for the future and what is available in the market, a workforce plan will help identify necessary action areas.
 This level of accumulated internal data, once analysed, can help shape an organisation’s tailored approach to talent management.
-More information on workforce planning to meet current and future business needs, including identifying skills needs for key or specialist resources to support business strategy, can be found in our guide Workforce planning practice.

 Inclusive versus exclusive approaches

 Involving the right people